electrickery/imageInfo/README.md

-# Yet another image interpreter
+# Yet another disk image interpreter

 This program is incomplete.